 More than 90 per cent of the world’s high-speed aluminium ferries are fitted with CBG Systems' passive fire protection systems.
 CBG's Rapid Access Composite (RAC) system helps maintain the structural integrity of ships and enables emergency evacuation in an on-board fire.

 With a continuous innovation strategy, CBG wanted to expand its market by being able to insulate steel hulled ships.

 CBG identified CSIRO's Hybrid Inorganic Polymer System (HIPS) technology as an opportunity to improve RAC and commenced discussions with CSIRO about adapting HIPS for use in RAC.

-The engagement was facilitated by CSIRO’s Entrepreneurs’ Programme Innovation Connections facilitator Kevin Thomson who supported CBG to access two research project grants under the Australian Government’s Entrepreneurs’ Programme.
+The engagement was facilitated by CSIRO's Innovation Connections facilitator Kevin Thomson who supported CBG to access two research project grants under the Entrepreneurs’ Programme, an initiative supported by the Australian Government.

 The collaborative projects with CSIRO assisted in developing a multifunctional composite material, evaluating product design compliance, and assessing commercial viability.

 They also saw a CSIRO researcher spend four months at CBG, upskilling employees and assisting with the commercialisation process.